Aircloak/aircloak/air/docs/content/components.md

 For more information about the supported datastores and what query features are emulated, please have a look at the [datastore](datastores.md) page.

+### Diffix Explorer

+[Diffix Explorer](https://github.com/diffix/explorer) is an *optional* open source component backed by Max Planck Institute, which integrates with Insights Air to provide actionable information to analysts without the need to manually write queries.
+Insights Air provides a built-in UI integration to manage and display these results, but Diffix Explorer can also be used through it's API to derive useful information for other interfaces.

 ## Components provided by the customer

 ### PostgreSQL database